Types of Art

 Tribal Art

 Short guide to the traditional art of tribal societies in India, Africa, the South Pacific, Australasia, Alaska and the Americas.
-Also known as Primitive Native Art, the category is sometimes extended to include certain early European artworks (eg. Celtic La Tene), as well as European folk art.
+Also known as Primitive Native Art, the category is sometimes extended to include certain early European artworks (eg. Celtic La Tene).
 It primarily consists of stoneworks (sculpture, temples), earthworks, and petroglyphs.

 Viking Art